TonyChanhNguyen/ElasticLoadBalancerWithAmazonEKS/content/2-Prerequiste/2.4-createekscluster/_index.md

 ### Create and associate IAM OIDC Provider for EKS Cluster.
 IAM OpenID Connect (OIDC) Provider help to use some Amazon EKS add-ons, or to enable individual Kubernetes workloads to have specific AWS Identity and Access Management (IAM) permissions.
-1. At Cloud9 terminal, execute the command the below to create amd associate an OIDC Provider to your Amazon EKS Cluster.
+1. At Cloud9 terminal, execute the command the below to create and associate an OIDC Provider to your Amazon EKS Cluster.
 ```
 eksctl utils associate-iam-oidc-provider --cluster=fcj-storage-cluster --region=ap-southeast-1 --approve
 ```